 - 1. Reykjavik – your first stop in Iceland

-- 3. Where to stay on the South Coast of Iceland (Vik or Skogar) – the famous black sand beaches
+- 3. South Coast (Vik or Skogar) – the famous black sand beaches

-- 7. Westfjords (Ísafjörður and Patreksfjörður) – great place to stay in Iceland off-the-beaten path
+- 7. Westfjords (Ísafjörður or Patreksfjörður) – off the beaten path

-- 9. Reykjanes Peninsula – where to stay in Iceland if you have more time
+- 9. Reykjanes Peninsula – best place to stay if you have more time

 - Frequently asked questions about Iceland